 - Safeguard human health

-- Maintain the continued wholesomeness of the water supply following its restoration.
+- Maintain continued acceptable water supply following its restoration.

 - A notice can be amended or re-issued in consideration of new information (for example results of investigations).
 Any new notice should specify all actions required, including those from the previous notice if relevant.
 The new notice should have a new unique identifying number and reference the previous notice.
 Please note that advice to boil water is appropriate only as a short-term measure while an investigation is undertaken.
 It should not be regarded as a permanent solution and the completion deadline for the investigation on the Notice should reflect this.